 This will open a modal to fill in your credentials for Namespace and Database and authentication before you can copy the URL.

-In this guide, we’ve shown you how to deploy SurrealDB using Surreal Cloud (beta).
+In this guide, we’ve shown you how to deploy SurrealDB using Surreal Cloud.
 We’ve also shown you how to query your Instance using Surrealist, the SurrealDB CLI, and the SurrealDB SDKs.
-For more information on Surreal Cloud, you can visit the Surreal Cloud documentation.
+For more information on Surreal Cloud, you can visit the Surreal Cloud documentation or the Surreal Cloud Landing Page.